laktek/punch-current-page-helper/README.md

 This will add the `current` class to the link when the user visits the `/about` page.

-**Note**: Make sure you always use relative URLs instead of absoulte URLs.
+**Note**: Make sure you always use relative URLs instead of absolute URLs.

 ## License